Inquiry CartInquiry Cart

 Maximizing the benefits of range extenders for extended Wi-Fi coverage

-Key Factors to Consider When Strategically Placing Range Extenders for Optimal Coverage Extension
+Factors to Consider When Strategically Re-Deployed Range Extenders

-1. Distance from Router: The range extender should be located within the signal range of the router.
-Too far and the extender may not receive the signal at all; too close and the extended range might not cover the desired area.
+• Distance from Router: The range extender is expected to be within range of the router’s signal.
+Too far, and the extender may not pick up the signal at all.
+Too close, and the extended range may not cover the intended area.

-3. Interference from Other Devices: Many household devices, such as cordless phones, microwaves, and baby monitors, operate on the same frequency as Wi-Fi and can cause interference.
-Avoid placing the extender near these devices whenever possible.
+• Interference from Other Devices: Many household appliances such as cordless phones, microwaves and baby monitors use the same frequency range as Wi-Fi and therefore interfere.
+The location of the extender is as far away from every possible device that interferes.
+Please avoid it.

-4. Number and Capacity of Devices Served: If a large number of devices or high-bandwidth activities (like streaming or gaming) are expected in the area served by the extender, it may be beneficial to use more than one extender or a more robust model.
+• Number and Capacity of Devices Served: When a larger quantity of devices or high-bandwidth activities (like streaming or gaming) are anticipated in the area served by the extender, more than one extender or a bigger model can be used.

 Choosing the right networking solution: Access Point or Range Extender?